Degrees and Certifications:

 - Know and apply grade-level phonics and word analysis skills in decoding words both in isolation and in text.

-Your child should be reading a variety of books each week to keep their interest high, some ideas are: Non-fiction reading, historical fiction, informational reading, auto-biographies & biographies, poetry, science fiction, traditional literature, sports, hobbies, animals, space, nature, seasons, & holidays.
+Your child should be reading a variety of subjects each week to keep their interest high, such as: Biographies, nature, sports, animals, space, seasons, holidays, hobbies, fiction, and non-fiction stories.

 We will be focusing on Biographies, Famous People, and Heroes in Social Studies.